m3db/m3/docs/architecture/engine.md

 1) The not-yet-sealed block from the active buffers / encoders (located inside an internal lookup in the Series object) [6PM - 8PM]
 2) The in-memory cached block (also located inside an internal lookup in the Series object) [4PM - 6PM]
-3) The block from disk (the block retrieve from disk will then be cached according to the current [series caching policy](engine.md#caching-policies) [2PM - 4PM]
+3) The block from disk (the block retrieve from disk will then be cached according to the current [caching policy](engine.md#caching-policies) [2PM - 4PM]

 M3DB will retrieve the three blocks from their respective locations in memory / on-disk, and transmit all of the data back to the client.
 Note that since M3DB nodes return compressed blocks (the M3DB client decompresses them) its not possible to return "partial results" for a given block.
 If any portion of a read requests spans a given block, then that block in its entirety must be transmitted back to the client.
 In practice, this ends up being not much of an issue because of the high compression ratio that M3DB is able to achieve.